Jill Biden: First term

 Following the election of the Obama–Biden ticket, she and her husband moved into Number One Observatory Circle (in January 2009), the official vice presidential residence in Washington.
 But as the new second lady of the United States, Biden intended to keep teaching at a Washington-area community college, and several of them recruited her.
-In January 2009, she began teaching two English courses as an adjunct professor at the Alexandria campus of Northern Virginia Community College (NOVA), the second largest community college in the nation.
+In January 2009, she began teaching two English courses with an initial appointment as an adjunct professor at the Alexandria campus of Northern Virginia Community College (NOVA), the second largest community college in the nation.
 It has been rare for second ladies to work while their spouses serve as vice president, and Biden is believed to have been the first second lady to hold a paying job while her husband was vice president.
 In White House announcements and by her preference, she was referred to as "Dr. Jill Biden".

 Catherine Russell, a former adviser to the Senate Foreign Relations Committee, was named Biden's chief of staff for her role as second lady.
 Courtney O'Donnell, a former spokesperson for Howard Dean and Elizabeth Edwards, was named her communications director and Kirsten White, a lawyer at Morgan, Lewis & Bockius, her policy director.
 As Second Lady, Biden had a staff of eight overall and occupied a corner suite in the Eisenhower Executive Office Building.

 In May 2009, Obama announced that Biden would be in charge of an initiative to raise awareness about the value of community colleges.

 Biden continued teaching two English reading and writing classes at NOVA in fall 2009.
 In January 2010, she gave the commencement speech at the University of Delaware's winter commencement, the first such address by her at a major university.
 In August 2010, Biden appeared as herself in an episode of Lifetime's Army Wives, making it part of her campaign to raise awareness of military families.

 In April 2011, she and Michelle Obama founded a national initiative, Joining Forces, to showcase the needs of U.S. military families.
 In September 2011, Biden lent her support to USAID's FWD campaign, a push for awareness surrounding the deadly famine, war, and drought affecting more than 13 million people in the Horn of Africa.